pradeesi/HybridCloudApp/HybridCloudApp/Documentation/lab_task_1_environment_access.md

 **![screenshot of remote desktop](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/rdp_dmz_creds.png)**

-## 3. Accessing Cisco Container Platrofm
+## 3. Accessing Cisco Container Platform

 Cisco Container Platform manages Kuberenetes clusters in the private infrasturcture.
 You will have access to dedicated instance of Cisco Container Platform, from which you will manage you own Kuberenetes Clusters used later on to deploy application.